 It is also a challenge to test memories from the system design level as it requires test logic to multiplex and route memory pins to external pins.
 To test the memories functionally or via ATPG (Automatic Test Pattern Generation)requires very large external pattern sets for acceptable test coverage due to the size and density of the cell array-and its associated faults.

 Conventional DFT/DFM methods do not provide a complete solution to the requirement of testing memory faults and its self-repair capabilities.
 A promising solution to this dilemma is Memory BIST (Built-in Self-test) which adds test and repair circuitry to the memory itself and provides an acceptable yield.
 This article seeks to educate the readers on the MBIST architecture, various memory fault models, their testing through algorithms, and memory self-repair mechanism.

 Memories form a very large part of VLSI circuits.
 The purpose of memory systems design is to store massive amounts of data.
-Memories do not include logic gates and flip-flops.
+Memories don’t include any logic circuits or any sequential components like flip-flops.
 As a result, different fault models and test algorithms are required to test memories.